Cannabis flowers on private prescription: costs and reimbursement

 Dosage and consumption

-The prescribed dosage and daily consumption largely determine the monthly cost.
+The prescribed dosage and daily consumption largely determine the monthly costs.
 Patients may require different doses depending on their condition and individual needs.
 A typical daily dose can range from 1 to 5 grams, which can lead to significant monthly expenses.
-For example, a daily dose of 1 gram at a price of 20 euros per gram can lead to monthly costs of around 600 euros.
+For example, a daily dose of 1 gram at a price of €20 per gram can result in a monthly cost of around €600.
 Higher doses increase the total cost accordingly.
 It is therefore important that patients clarify the dosage with their doctor in order to keep the costs within reasonable limits.

 Other cost factors